 - Vitamin B12 – 1000 ug/day (involved in the replication of cells)

 - L-Arginine – 4 g/day (an amino acid involved in cellular replication)

 - L-Carnitine – 600 mg. three times per day (found in very high levels in sperm, this amino acid transports fatty acids into the mitochondria and assists sperm motility)

 Because of sperm’s susceptibility to oxidative damage it is recommended to include free-radical scavengers like oligomeric proanthocyanidins.
 One of the most potent bioactive antioxidant sources comes from the extracts of pine bark extract, red wine extract, grape seed extract, and bilberry extract.
 Oligomeric proanthocyanidins may be purchased through health and nutritional sources.

 From a Chinese perspective, the main causes of male infertility fall under two broad categories: one is a deficiency of the Kidneys (usually kidney Yang; sometimes kidney yin); the other is damp-heat in the pelvic organs.
-[Kidney deficiency may also affect the liver and spleen and lead to stasis of qi and blood.]
 The presence of a varicocele translates to blood stasis in our Chinese medical diagnosis.
 The swollen veins obstruct transit; it is therefore necessary to invigorate and move the blood so the sperm can develop normally.